MilaNLProc/contextualized-topic-models/README.rst

 README
 ------

 Make **sure** you read the doc a bit.
-The cross-lingual topic modeling requires to use a "contextual" model and it is trained only on **ONE** language; with the power of multilingual BERT it can then be used to predict the topics of documents in unseen languages.
+The cross-lingual topic modeling requires to use a ZeroShot model and it is trained only on **ONE** language;
+with the power of multilingual BERT it can then be used to predict the topics of documents in unseen languages.
 For more details you can read the two papers mentioned above.

 Jump start Tutorial